meccaLeccaHi/meccaLeccaHi.github.io/_posts/2018-11-08-web-apps-with-flask.md

 <a id="database_models"></a>
 ## Database Models

-In order for ORM to properly translate between objects and databases, we need to define our 'database models'.
+In order for the ORM to properly translate between objects and databases, we need to define our 'database models'.
 Our goal is to create the following two tables.

-{% include figure_link.html url="/assets/images/flask/db_models.png" href="http://ondras.zarovi.cz/sql/demo" caption="Database tables (made with WWW SQL Designer)" width="45%" %}
+{% include figure_link.html url="/assets/images/flask/db_models.png" href="http://ondras.zarovi.cz/sql/demo" caption="Database tables (made with WWW SQL Designer)" width="55%" %}

-...
+In both tables, `id` serves as the 'primary key', while the rows in `Resort` refer to ski resorts and the rows in `Post` refer to posts about those resorts.
+As defined below, `resortname`, `state`, `url`, and `body` fields expect strings as their entries, whereas `id`, `latitude`, and `longitude` are purely numeric.

 <figcaption><i>app/models.py</i> - Creating database models.<br>&nbsp;</figcaption>